nickmonad/bips.dev/web/content/130/index.md

     but not required, to announce new blocks by sending the header of the new block (along with any other blocks that a node believes a peer might need in order for the block to connect).
-3. Feature discovery is enabled by checking protocol version &gt;= 70012
+3. Feature discovery is enabled by checking protocol version \>= 70012

 ## Additional constraints